-If you are a part of the UT community and would like to submit your work, please click here.
+If you are a part of the UT community (faculty, staff, students, or alumni) and would like to submit your work or if you have any questions, please contact firstname.lastname@example.org.

 Students, please check with your department about guidelines and get authorization from your faculty advisor or instructor before submitting.